oracle/graaljs/docs/user/JavaInteroperability.md

 Note that the argument values still have to fit into the parameter types.
 You can override this behavior using custom [target type mappings](https://www.graalvm.org/truffle/javadoc/org/graalvm/polyglot/HostAccess.Builder.html#targetTypeMapping-java.lang.Class-java.lang.Class-java.util.function.Predicate-java.util.function.Function-).

-Explicit method selection can also be useful when the method overloads are ambiguous and cannot be automatically resolved as well as when you want to override the default choice:
+An explicit method selection can also be useful when the method overloads are ambiguous and cannot be automatically resolved as well as when you want to override the default choice:

 ```java
 //Java